wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 3.0 =
+* New: Additional columns (discounts, taxes, coupon codes, order notes etc.) introduced in Order's dashboard (WooCommerce)
+* New: Included above fields in CSV export (Woocommerce)
+* Update: Storing the state of Smart Manager into the database instead of cookies - enabling same view from anywhere
+* Update: Can set price and sales price to blank using batch update
+* Update: Smart Manager's Plugin URI
+* Update: Compatibility for PHP 5.4
+* Update: Additional information about products in exported orders list (WooCommerce)
+* Fix: Add attribute changing the product type (WooCommerce)
+* Fix: 'Visible on the product page' and 'Used for variations' for attributes getting unchecked on save (WooCommerce)
+* Fix: Duplicate action in Batch update, when increasing price and Sales price
+* Fix: Product Image not getting updated when using WordPress 3.5
+* Fix: TextBox appearing in batch update window while assigning the products to some categories
+* Fix: Search for variation works in few cases only (WooCommerce)
+* Fix: Fixes related to attribute management.

 = 2.9 =
 * New: Feature to set "Regular Price equal to Sale Price" & vice-versa in Batch Update